 We want to make sure that you receive all of the information that you need to make educated decisions about your eye health.
 Our eye doctors are always available to answer your questions.
 Please feel free to send us your eye care questions to our Tupelo, MI office.

-Q: What is a multifocal lens implant?
+Q: What exactly is glaucoma?

 Q: What are multifocal lens implants?

 A: Multifocal lens implants are often used in cataract surgery to reduce the dependency upon glasses for both distance and near vision after the surgery is completed.
 As with other medical technology, not everyone will be a good candidate for this type of surgical implant.
 Patients with conditions such as diabetic retinopathy, glaucoma and macular degeneration, etc. may not receive the full benefit of these lenses.
 Also, some patients with corneal scarring or those with significant astigmatism are not always the best candidates for these lens implants either.
 Your eye care professional can help determine if this lens implant option is right for you.

 Q: Am I a good candidate for refractive surgery?

 A: Patients who are at least 18 years of age, have healthy eyes that are free from retinal problems, corneal scars, and any eye diseases are generally suitable.
 Many patients who are nearsighted, farsighted or have astigmatism are potential candidates.
 We will also discuss your lifestyle needs to help you decide if LASIK is the best alternative for you.
 If you would like to schedule a free LASIK consultation, please contact our office.

 Q: What are cataracts and how can they be treated?